-This would raise the number of attack attempts significantly.
+These AI cyber attacks would raise the number of attack attempts significantly.
 The result is greater automation of the hacking process.

 “…As artificial intelligence (AI) systems become more capable, we will begin to see more automated…social engineering attacks.
 The rise of AI-enabled cyberattacks is expected to cause an explosion of network penetrations, personal data thefts, and an epidemic-level spread of intelligent computer viruses.”

-Fight AI with AI
+Fight AI Cyber Attacks with AI

 If an HR account is accessing data is never has before, that’s a bad sign.
 It usually means that the network has been a victim of a hacking.
 The phishing attack was successful.
 But there is a twist!
 Once the AI learns these patterns, the same attacking program can now foresee threats.

-The AI Cyberattack Threat Is Serious
+The AI Cyber Attack Threat Is Serious

 To be clear, technology can attack but it can also defend.
 You have to make sure you’re taking the arms race seriously.
 This also means training and educating your workforce to prepare for social engineering attacks.
 Take a close look at any weaknesses in your IoT infrastructure.
 You must secure these spaces from AI cyber attacks.